PrincipledLiberal/liberalist/content/03-reference/01-detailed-principles.md

 - Rights
     - Liberalists recognize negative rights, individual rights, and natural rights.
       The concept of positive rights is rejected, we would call these privileges.
-      The concept of group rights is rejected (including cultural rights and rights based on identity).
+      The concept of group rights is rejected.
-      Rights are inherent an inalienable to all beings with moral agency, they are not granted by government.
+      Rights are inherent and inalienable to all beings with moral agency, they are not granted by government.
+- Negative rights
+    - Negative rights oblige inaction from others
+- Positive rights
+    - Positive rights oblige action from others
+- Individual rights
+    - Liberalists just call these "rights", they are not subject to being voted away by a majority
+- Group rights
+    - This type of right is considered a contradiction in terms, groups can not have rights.
+      Individuals may voluntarily join groups for access to privileges granted by that group, but no group may force an individual to remain part of that group.
+- Natural rights
+    - Rights are not determined by human laws, they are universal and inalienable.
+      They are inherent and can not be granted by government, although government may justly restrain individuals from interfering with the rights of others.

 ### Top ten summary